 With its beautiful mosaic flooring, an airy color scheme of cream and gold with dark wood accents, and flavorful French nouvelle cuisine, a meal at Chefs de France feels a bit like a miniature trip to Paris.
 Guests can choose from a prix fixe meal or a la carte options including blissfully cheesy French Onion Soup, melt-in-your-mouth Boeuf Bourguignon with linguine, and fun-to-crack Crème Brûlée.
 Expertly prepared French cuisine and a romantic setting make this an ideal spot for an Epcot date.

 Choza de Margarita – Mexico | Snack & Drink Stand

 Want a margarita but don’t want to brave the line for La Cava del Tequila?
-No worries, just swing by Choza de Margarita outside the Mexico Pavilion for tasty concoctions like the Spicy Blackberry or the Smoky Pineapple.
-Snacks are also available including Tacos Al Pastor and Empanada de Barbacoa.
+No worries, just swing by Choza de Margarita outside the Mexico Pavilion for tasty concoctions like the sweet-tart Blood Orange or The Cucumber.
+Snacks are also available including Tacos de Cochinita and Empanada de Barbacoa.

 Fife & Drum Tavern – The American Adventure | Snack & Drink Stand